daveyarwood/irbthbound/README.md

 ### REPL

-`bin/console` will get you into a development REPL.
+`bundle exec bin/console` will get you into a development REPL.

 ### Game